nyu-polonsky-brine-2019/polonsky-data-workshop-2019/db.md

 * {:.fragment} If you have a series of bytes, you can decode with an scheme of your choice (utf-8, latin-1, etc.?)
-* {:.fragment} Automatic detection of encoding is tricky! (type of encoding isn't embedded in a file!)
+* {:.fragment} Automatic detection of encoding is tricky! (no standard for embedding encoding a file, usually encoding not even included!)
-* {:.fragment} Different editors / viewers will use different strategies, but no guarantee guess will be right! 😮
+* {:.fragment} Editors/viewers will use different strategies, but no guarantee guess will be right! 😮
 * {:.fragment} btw, some tools: `file` and [enca](https://github.com/nijel/enca)

 </section>